matrix-org/pushbaby/README.rst

  * Establishing and reestablishing SSL connections
  * Receiving and propagating errors to your application, asynchronously
  * Encoding pushes to JSON using efficient encoding
- * Truncating messages to fit APNS (although currently not for loc-args)
+ * Truncating messages to fit APNS
  * Retrying pushes on nonfatal errors

 PushBaby takes APNS payloads as dictionaries: it does not attempt to